 Even within stocks, different companies react differently to the business cycle.
 Stocks of utility companies do better when the economy isn’t doing well and interest rates are falling.
 Stocks of retailers do better when the economy is humming along and people are buying lots of stuff.

 The idea behind diversification is that, no matter what the economy does, your investments will make a smooth path higher.
 Some individual investments will fall as others rise but your overall wealth will increase and you won’t suffer the big losses that lead to panic-selling.
-I put together an easy table of four major asset classes and 12 different groups of investments in another post to make sure you get the diversification you need.
-Click here to check out Why Real Investors Don’t Worry about a Stock Market Crash.

 2) Keep your Investing Fees Low